pranaykumar2/WDS/Unit 4/Privileges and Roles in Database Systems.md

 - **Principle of Least Privilege:** Grant only the minimum necessary permissions for users to fulfill their job functions.
 - **Use Roles for Grouping Permissions:** Assign permissions to roles and then assign users to those roles for easier management.
 - **Regular Audits:** Conduct regular reviews and audits of roles and permissions to ensure proper configuration and address any security gaps.

-**Note:** The provided source materials lack specific details on "Best Practices Profiles" as mentioned in the query.
-This section has focused on general best practices related to privileges and roles, aligning with the information available in the sources.